 About the Piece:

 Having trained at the Moscow Conservatory, Gonchigsumlaa’s compositional style borrows from the rich, Romantic style still taught in Russia in the first half of the 20th century.
 Think Tchaikovsky, Borodin, Rachmaninov — for the Skeptic, think of film music, with many different characters and settings and moods, love themes and battle scenes.
-Despite this Russian influence, Gonchigsumlaa wrote in a distinctly Mongolian style, borrowing snippets of folk melodies and gravitating towards use of the pentatonic scale — a collection of five notes with harmonic properties distinct from the seven-tone scale of Western music (the “Asian” sound you get when you play around with just the black keys on a piano).
-Further, as can be heard in this larghetto, Gonchigsumlaa tended towards asymmetry in his phrase structure — that is, instead of writing endless strings of four-bar chunks as was common in Western music, he allowed his musical phrases to run into each other, fluid and organic, some melodies longer or shorter than others.
+Despite this Russian influence, Gonchigsumlaa wrote in a distinctly Mongolian style, borrowing snippets of folk melodies and gravitating towards use of the pentatonic scale — a collection of five notes with harmonic properties distinct from the seven-tone scale of Western music (the stereotypically “Asian” sound you get when you play around with just the black keys on a piano).
+Further, as can be heard in this larghetto, Gonchigsumlaa tended towards asymmetry in his phrase structure — that is, instead of writing endless strings of four-bar chunks as was common in symphonic music, he allowed his musical phrases to run into each other, fluid and organic, some melodies longer or shorter than others.
 This movement, from his Second Symphony composed in 1974, makes extensive use of clarinet and oboe solo lines, and a prominent tympani part emerges at around 3’45” — these sounds could possibly be meant to imitate folk instruments heard in the Steppes.
-In spite of these unique elements, the movement is fairly standard for the third movement of a Western-style symphony, with its moderate tempo in three-four time.
 The simple melody heard in the clarinet at the very beginning is constantly transformed as it is passed around among instruments, undergoing changes of color and intensity as the music moves through different styles — a song, a march, a lament.
 Though composed in the late 20th century, this music is unquestionably Romantic, sweeping and cinematic and utterly beautiful.

 If you enjoyed the larghetto from Symphony No. 2, you might also like…